blackboard/anthologydevdocs/docs/blackboard/proctoring/01-getting-started.md

       // ID of this portal.
 This must be sent back to UEF in the portal:render message const portalId = msg.data.portalId;

-      // contentId is included for convience in the selectorData console.log(msg.data.selectorData.contentId);
+      // contentId is included for convenience in the selectorData console.log(msg.data.selectorData.contentId);

       const contentsToSend = {